s9988766-creator/MICCAI-2026-iMIMIC-Workshop/README.md

 > **Do CNNs Learn Radiomic Concepts?
 A Feature-Space and Attention-Based Audit
 > for Brain Tumor MRI Classification**

-This document walks through every experimental result of this project, **organised by the paper's storyline** rather than the order in which experiments were run.
-Each section explains *what we measured*, *what the number is*, *how to read it*, and *what it proves*.

 ---

 ## 📖 The Story Arc